-The WeCare programme currently delivers two wellbeing training courses for seafarers which are explained below:
+Our WeCare programme currently delivers two wellbeing training courses for seafarers which are explained below:

 - Financial Wellbeing – Exploring links between money, relationships and our mental health and wellbeing.
 This course empowers seafarers and their families to manage their mental health through applying financial coping strategies such as budgeting, saving and risk assessments.

 - Social Wellbeing – Exploring links between social media, long-distance relations and our mental health and wellbeing.
 This course enables seafarers and their families to understand how social media and long distance relationships affect their mental health.
 It promotes coping strategies to apply on both sides of a relationship to champion positive mental health and wellbeing.
 Find out more in our promotional video.